jutsuai/jutsu-docs/private-docs/architecture.md

 - Manages file upload, storage, and retrieval.
 - Links files to conversations and agents.
-- Integrates with the RAG Pipeline for vectorizing file content.
+- Integrates with the RAG Pipeline for ingestion of file content.

 ### RAG Pipeline & API